tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCV/ucv-ext-shell/Automation-task.md

 ## Automation tasks

-The following process steps are available in the Shell plugin.
+The following steps are available in the Shell plugin:

 - Execute Shell

 ### Execute Shell

-Runs a shell script.
+Select the command to run the shell script.

 | Name | Description | Required |
 | --- | --- | --- |